Slowing Time with Carrington Ware

 — Carrington Ware

 Every year, we collaborate with an artist to share a holiday wish.
 It’s with so much joy that Carrington Ware is this season’s commissioned artist.
-Her time-based piece quite literally requires that we slow down to observe.
+Her time-based piece quite literally requires that we slow down and observe.

-A tradition inspired by the Museum of Modern Art's Junior Council, which in 1954 initiated a holiday card program to help foster their interest in the arts and support artists, this collaboration with Carrington marks our seventh iteration and our fourth digital project.
+A tradition inspired by the Museum of Modern Art's Junior Council, which initiated a holiday card program in 1954 to help foster their interest in the arts and support artists, this collaboration with Carrington marks our seventh iteration and our fourth digital project.
 Previous participating artists include Jared McGriff, Isabela Dos Santos, Mark Fleuridor, Nicole Salcedo, Alex Nuñez, and Harumi Abe.

 Six questions with Carrington Ware,